Kiyo5hi/blog/content/posts/a-quick-peek-into-pytorch.md

 ---
 title: A Quick Peek into PyTorch
-excerpt: Recently I took a course in computer vision.
+description: Recently I took a course in computer vision.
 I used to work on big data for a while, and TensorFlow was used during that time, and I have no experience at all with PyTorch.
 Therefore, I built a dog breed classifier with PyTorch.
 category: Tech
 ---